 However, HDF5 supports dynamically loading these algorithms at

-runtime through its plugin mechanism.
-These plugins are shared libraries
+runtime through its plugin mechanism. hdf5lib is fully

-hdf5lib is compiled with the necessary flags to enable
+compiled with the necessary flags to enable this feature.

 How It Works for the User